Guardians vs. Yankees Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has four doubles, a triple, 19 walks and 11 RBI (31 total hits).
-He's also swiped six bases.
+- Steven Kwan has 32 hits with four doubles, a triple, 19 walks and 11 RBI.
+He's also stolen six bases.

-- Kwan has picked up a hit in three straight games.
-During his last five outings he is hitting .333 with a double and three walks.
+- Kwan enters this game looking to extend his four-game hit streak.
+In his last five games he is batting .333 with a double and three walks.

 Kwan Recent Games